patilshrinivas078/ade-extraction-qlora/README.md

 ## Setup

-Trained on a single **NVIDIA L4** GPU.
-Any single-GPU environment with sufficient VRAM and CUDA support should work.
+Training was performed on a single NVIDIA L4 GPU.

 ```bash
 uv sync